-Registration gives right owners the exclusive right to use the trademark in the course of trade in relation to the products and services for which it was registered.
+Registration entitles rights holders to the exclusive use of the trademark in the course of trade in relation to the products and services for which it was registered.
 If a third party uses an identical or confusingly similar trademark to designate identical or similar goods or services in the course of trade without authorization, holders can request the cessation of the unlawful activity against the infringer and can claim reparation for any material and moral damages caused.
 They can also request a preliminary injunction to obtain immediate protection.